Tom-Perry-DHSC/ASC-WORM-outlier-analysis/README.md

 Outlier analysis code for the ASC Capacity Tracker

 This code is only based on the workforce metrics collected.

-No CT data is visible and comes from internal extracts.
+No CT data nor filepaths are visible and comes from internal extracts.
+The only columns to have outlier analysis performed on them are headcounts and both hourly and daily metrics.

 Our initial input file, wide_data, has columns:
 - ExtractDate
 - UpdatedWeek, UpdatedMonth
 - CqcId, LocalAuthority, Region, Setting